Thelymitra speciosa

-Thelymitra speciosa, commonly called the eastern Queen of Sheba, is a species of orchid in the family Orchidaceae and endemic to the south-west of Western Australia.
+Thelymitra speciosa, commonly called eastern Queen of Sheba, is a species of orchid in the family Orchidaceae and endemic to the south-west of Western Australia.
 It has a single erect, spiral, dark green leaf with a purplish base and one or two glossy, purplish flowers with broad reddish edges and yellowish margins.
 There are two bright yellow or orange arms on the sides of the column.

 Description

 Thelymitra speciosa is a tuberous, perennial herb with an erect, dark green leaf which is egg-shaped near its purplish base, then suddenly narrows to a linear, channelled, spiral leaf 30-70 mm long and 4-7 mm wide.
 One or two glossy, purplish flowers with broad reddish edges and yellowish margins, 30-50 mm wide are borne on a flowering stem 100-200 mm tall.
 The sepals and petals are 15-25 mm long and 6-10 mm wide.
 The column is purplish, 5-7 mm long and about 2 mm wide with a cluster of small finger-like glands on its back.
 There are two bright yellow or orange ear-like arms on the sides of the column.
 The flowers are insect pollinated and open widely on hot days.
 Flowering occurs in August and September.